AWS Core Specification#

 When a service receives a request for an operation which has the httpChecksum trait where either the requestAlgorithmMember or requestChecksumRequired property are set, the service MUST validate an HTTP request checksum.

 When a service receives a request where the requestAlgorithmMember is set, the service MUST look up the input member represented by the checksum requestAlgorithmMember property.
 The value of this member is the checksum algorithm that the service MUST use to compute a checksum of the request payload.
+If the value of this member is not set, the service MUST look for the HTTP headers in the request as per the resolving checksum name section.
+From the available headers in the request, the service MUST pick only one checksum to validate.

 The computed checksum MUST be validated against the checksum supplied at a resolved location as per the resolving checksum location section.
 The header or trailer name to use with an algorithm is resolved as per the resolving checksum name section.